mediocrest-webdev/astro-archi/README.md

 ## Technologies Used

+- **ASTRO FRAMEWORK:** Archi is built using the Astro framework, providing a modern and efficient development experience.
 - **HTML5:** Semantic markup for structuring the website's content.
 - **CSS3:** Styling and layout design to create visually appealing interfaces.
 - **JavaScript:** Interactivity and dynamic elements for enhanced user experience.